SYNC3D/wallhaven/README.md

 Please use your own API by creating a file called api.key in the same directory as the script.
 The file should only include your APi key

+script must end with Categories selection and purity.
+0 or 1
+example:
+general images that are safe will end with 100 100

+Categories: General Anime People
+Purity: Safe Sketchy NSFW

+Command Line Example
+./wallhaven.py 100 100